Singapore | Issue № 2

 Singapore Swap

-If you do not have leftover rice cakes, frozen tteok can be found at any Korean mart along Tanjong Pagar, Don Don Donki, or FairPrice Finest.
+If you do not have leftover rice cakes, frozen tteok can be found at Korean grocery stores, Don Don Donki, or FairPrice Finest.
 Use the tube-shaped garae-tteok and slice them into small pieces before dehydrating.
-For honey, any supermarket honey works, but if you want something special, check out local Singaporean honey brands at organic stores or at the Tiong Bahru wet market.
+For honey, any supermarket honey works.

 Instructions